 Becoming a parent is a pivotal moment in a life.
 Many unexpected and exciting times are experienced from birth until well after the child leaves the nest.
 For many, the day-to-day tasks of parenting can be rewarding as well as challenging and even overwhelming.
 How many times have you felt guilty about your frustrations and wished for easy answers?
 Or felt unprepared, unable to care for and/or give support to your child through the years ahead?
-At The Option Institute we will help you to feel at ease.
+At the Option Institute we will help you to feel at ease.
 We have helped countless individuals and couples to feel fully capable of being the best parent possible and to enjoy each moment of the incredible adventure of parenthood.

-This is What are the Challenges Parents Face?
+What are the Challenges Parents Face?

 “Before I got married, I had 6 theories about bringing up children.
 Now I have 6 children and no theories.”

 Have you ever wished that your children came with an instruction manual?
 If so, you’re not alone.
 According to the U.S Census Bureau (2010), there are 77 million family households in the U.S., and 37 million of these households have children under the age of 18.

 Although being a parent is a dream anticipated with excitement by many, oftentimes, the dream is not matched by practical application.
 What looked natural and easy from a distance now seems complex and difficult in reality.
 We could say that this challenge is the result of the inherent difficulty of parenting, or we can search for a completely different understanding of parenting.
 We choose the second option.

 How the Option Institute Can Help with Parenting